-- Providing all instructors of the course with a syllabus, policy sheet, and formula sheet (where applicable) in advance of the start of the semester. - 2.
+- 1. Providing all instructors of the course with a syllabus, policy sheet, and formula sheet (where applicable) in advance of the start of the semester. - 2.
 Preparing a common final examination for the course.
-The supervisor should request input from all instructors before writing the exam and accept comments on the final version.
-All instructors should be given
+The supervisor should request input from all instructors before writing the exam and

-- the opportunity to read the final exam preferably two weeks in advance of the final, but definitely no less than one week.

 - 3. Providing all new instructors of the course with copies of old quizzes and exams so he/she can gauge the level the course should be taught at.

+- 4. Placing textbook orders with the Ship Store

-- 4. Handing in a completed Course Diary consisting of the following:
+- 5. Handing in a completed Course Diary consisting of the following:

 - a.
 Grade distribution sheet

 - b.
 Instructor's comment sheet

 - c.
 Syllabus

 - d.
 Policy sheet

 - e.
 Final exam

 - f.
 Exams (1 version per instructor)

 - g.
 Copy of grade book (adjunct instructors only)